top of page

 • Acknowledges the individual's unique existence within the community and society

-• About how people make choices, while recognizing the social, sociological influence on that individual economic choice
+• About how people make choices, while recognizing the social, sociological influence (and sometimes needed control) on that individual economic choice

 • Sees the shared other-interest as a major part of one's whole nature and character arising out of communities and society

-• Empirical testing used to test the dual interest proposition, and, if dual interests are at work, to measure the balance
+• Empirical testing used to test the dual interest proposition, and, if dual interest is at work, to measure the balance

 • Posits individuals as the source and well-spring of action